ndtp/android-testify/.github/PULL_REQUEST_TEMPLATE.md

 ### Notice

-This change must keep `master` in a shippable state; **it may be shipped without further notice**.
+This change must keep `main` in a shippable state; **it may be shipped without further notice**.

 <!--
 Need help in filling this out?
-See the [guide](https://github.com/Shopify/android-testify/blob/master/CONTRIBUTING.md).
+See the [guide](https://github.com/Shopify/android-testify/blob/main/CONTRIBUTING.md).
 -->